-Either of the available RSA libraries is used to provide a high level interface to the RSA cryptography implemented on the hardware component Crypto@2304T and includes countermeasures against SPA, DPA and DFA attacks.
+The RSA library is used to provide a high level interface to the RSA cryptography implemented on the hardware component Crypto@2304T and includes countermeasures against SPA, DPA and DFA attacks.
 The routines are used for the RSA signature verification, the RSA signature generation and the RSA modulus recalculation.
 The module provides the basic long number calculations (add, subtract, multiply, square with 1100 bit numbers) with high performance.

 The ordered RSA library is delivered as object code and in this way integrated in the user software.
-Either of the available RSA libraries can perform RSA operations from 512 to 4096 bits.
-Depending on the customer's choice, the TOE can be delivered with the 4096 code portion or with the 2048 code portion only.
-The 2048 code portion is included in both.
+The RSA library can perform RSA operations from 512 to 2048 bits.

-Parts of the evaluation are only operations with key length from 1976 bits to 2048 bits, and 4096 bits with or without making use of the CRT.
+Parts of the evaluation are only operations with key length from 1976 bits to 2048 bits without making use of the CRT.
 Note that key lengths below 1976 bit are not included in the certificate.